 VTS personnel.

 It may be appropriate to integrate shipping accounts data to automate alignment with cargo movements, shipping movements, handling charges etc. to facilitate account management by systems associated with the port (i.e. not directly associated with VTS operations).
 Often this functionality may be managed by the Local Port Authority (LPA).

+Recording

+The recording of data will need to be considered within the VTS System design so that an accurate, consistent replay of the Traffic Image can be reproduced.
+This is imperative as recordings may be required for lessons learnt and accident investigation purposes.

+Typically, recordings will need to be time synchronised and include Voice communications together with Tracking data and the various sensor data that comprises the Traffic Image.
+The recommended minimum period for recordings is thirty (30) days however longer periods based on operational requirements should be assessed.

 EXTERNAL INFORMATION EXCHANGE